vihari/vihari.github.io/why_india.md

 <a id="org46d0418"></a>

 # Acknowledgments
-I sincerely thank the feedback and discussions with the current and past PhD students of IIT Bombay.
-The list includes Anjali Sairaman, Vaibhav Krishan, Ayush Maheshwari, Abhijeet Awasthi, Lokesh, Bolanath, Shantanu Kulkarni, Settaluri Sravanthi, Rishabh Kumar.
+I sincerely thank the feedback and discussions with the current and past PhD students and faculty of IIT Bombay.
+The list of people who contributed includes Anjali Sairaman, Vaibhav Krishan, Sabyasachi Ghosh, Ayush Maheshwari, Abhijeet Awasthi, Lokesh N, Bolanath, Shantanu Kulkarni, Settaluri Sravanthi, Rishabh Kumar.